yindaheng98/gogistery/protocol/README.md

 ## Introduction

-This package is the basic of the whole gogistry.
+This package is the basic of the gogistry.
 Before using gogistry, you should implement the interfaces using the transmission protocol you like (i.e. http, grpc, etc) in this package first.

 ## How to implement

+There are 6 interface you should implement: `RequestSendOption`, `ResponseSendOption`, `RegistrantInfo`, `RegistryInfo`, `RequestProtocol` and `ResponseProtocol`.

-### Implement the interface `Request` and `RequestSendOption`
+### Implement `RequestSendOption` and `ResponseSendOption`

-`Request` is designed for the communication from registrants to registry, while `RequestSendOption` is designed for carry on those informations which is related to the communication but don't need to be sent from registrants to registry.
+This two interface is designed for carry on those informations which is related to the message sending or receiving .

-### Implement the interface `Response` and `ResponseSendOption`

-Just like `Request` and `RequestSendOption`, `Response` will be sent back from registry to registrants after a request arrived at registry, and `RequestSendOption` contains those related informations that don't need to be sent back.

 ### Implement the interface `RequestProtocol`